mambax7/blocktools-tutorial/en/book/0introduction.md

 One of them is the Block Tools module, developed by **Susheng Yang** from China.

 Before we move with explaining the module, we highly recommend the book for everybody who would like to learn how to design websites using XOOPS.
+You can purchase the book on [**Amazon**](https://goo.gl/X2L1EK)